Beverley Pearson Murphy

 Beverley E. Pearson Murphy, MD, FRSC (1929 – 2020) was a Canadian endocrinologist and professor emeritus at McGill University.

 Born in Toronto, she earned a B.A. in science from the University of Toronto in 1952, followed by an M.D. in 1956.
-She earned a masters’ degree in Experimental Medicine at McGill University in 1960, completing her residency at the Royal Victoria Hospital, and was awarded a PhD in Investigative Medicine from McGill in 1964.
+She earned a master's degree in experimental medicine at McGill University in 1960, completing her residency at the Royal Victoria Hospital, and was awarded a PhD in Investigative Medicine from McGill in 1964.

 In the 1950s, she discovered new methods for measuring steroid hormones such as cortisol.
 This work continued to be cited for decades.